-- 15A.
-(1) The National Commissioner or his or her delegate, must ensure that fingerprints, body-prints and photographic images taken under - - section 36B(1)(a), section 36C(1) or section 37 of the Criminal Procedure Act, 1977 (Act No. 51 (a) of 1977); - section 113 of the Firearms Control Act, 2000 (Act No. 60 of 2000); (b) - section 9 of the Explosives Act, 2003 (Act No. 15 of 2003); or - (d) any Order of the Department of Correctional Services; - are stored, maintained, administered, and readily available, whether in computerised or other form, and shall be located within the Division: Criminal Record and Forensic Science Service. - The National Commissioner or his or her delegate, must ensure that the finger-prints and photographic images of persons whose names must be included in the National Register for Sex Offenders, as determined under section 50 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 (Act No. 32 of 2007), are taken and dealt with in accordance with subsection (1). - The provisions of this Chapter apply mutatis mutandis to the finger-prints, body-prints and photographic images stored, maintained and administered by the Division: Criminal Record and Forensic Science Service prior to the entry into force of this Act and nothing in this Chapter shall affect the use of such prints and photographic images for the purposes set out in subsections (4) and (5). - Subject to subsection (5), the finger-prints, body-prints and photographic images referred to in subsections (1), (2) and (3) shall only be used for purposes related to the prevention or detection of crime, the investigation of an offence or the conduct of a prosecution. - Nothing in subsection (4), shall prohibit the use by the police officer commanding the Division: Criminal Record and Forensic Science Service within the South African Police Service or his or her delegate, of any finger-prints stored in terms of this section, for the purposes of establishing if a person has been convicted of an offence. - Any person who uses or who allows the use of finger-prints, body-prints and photographic images referred to in subsection (1), for any purpose that is not related to the circumstances set out in subsections (4) and (5), is guilty of an offence and liable on conviction to imprisonment for a period not exceeding 15 years.
+15A.
+(1) The National Commissioner or his or her delegate must ensure that finger-prints, body-prints and photographic images taken under-

+(a) section 36B(1)(a), section 36C(1) or section 37 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977);

+(b) section 113 of the Firearms Control Act, 2000 (Act No. 60 of 2000);

+- (c) section 9 of the Explosives Act, 2003 (Act No. 15 of 2003); or - (d) any Order of the Department of Correctional Services, are stored, maintained, administered, and readily available, whether in computerised or other form, and shall be located within the Division: 45 Criminal Record and Forensic Science Service.

+(2) The National Commissioner or his or her delegate must ensure that the finger-prints and photographic images of persons whose names must be included in the National Register for Sex Offenders, as determined under section 50 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 (Act No. 32 of 2007), are taken and dealt with in accordance with subsection (1).

+(3) The provisions of this Chapter apply mutatis mutandis to the finger-prints, body-prints and photographic images stored, maintained and administered by the Division: Criminal Record and Forensic Science Service prior to the coming into operation of this Act, and nothing in this Chapter shall affect the use of such prints and photographic images for the purposes set out in subsections (4) and (5).

+(4) Subject to subsection (5), the finger-prints, body-prints and photographic images referred to in subsections (1), (2) and (3) shall only be used for purposes related to the detection of crime, the investigation of an offence or the conduct of a prosecution.

+(5) Nothing in subsection (4) shall prohibit the use by the police officer commanding the Division: Criminal Record and Forensic Science Service within the South African Police Service or his or her delegate of any finger-prints stored in terms of this section, for the purposes of establishing if a person has been convicted of an offence.

+(6) Any person who uses or who allows the use of finger-prints, body-prints and photographic images referred to in subsection (1), for any purpose that is not related to the circumstances set out in subsections (4) and (5), is guilty of an offence and liable on conviction to a fine or imprisonment for a period not exceeding 15 years.
+20